BlockchainCommons/Research/papers/bcr-2020-010-output-desc.md

 ---

+### DEPRECATED: Superceded by Envelope-Based Output Descriptors

+This document has been superceded by textual [Bitcoin output descriptors enclosed in Gordian Envelopes](bcr-2023-007-envelope-output-desc.md).

+The content below is now deprecated and of historical interest only.

 ### Introduction

 Output descriptors [OD-IN-CORE] [OSD], also called output script descriptors, are a way of specifying Bitcoin payment outputs that can range from a simple address to multisig and segwit using a simple domain-specific language.
 For more on the motivation for output descriptors, see [WHY-OD].